unbit/uwsgi-docs/WSGIquickstart.rst

 Python here is meant as CPython, for PyPy you need to use the specific plugin: :doc:`PyPy`, Jython support is on work.

+Note: you need at least uWSGI 1.4 to follow the quickstart.
+Anything older is no more maintained and is highly buggy !!!

 Installing uWSGI with python support
 ************************************